futureresident/AminoAcidStats/README.md

 # AminoAcidStats
-This is a visualization of the proportion of codons that code for the same codons, as well as the frequency of each base in the codons.
+This is a visualization of the proportion of codons that code for the same amino acids, as well as the frequency of each base in the codons.

 As a Computer Science course assignment, I was given a choice of picking my own data set and performing meaningful visualizations on it.
 Given my background in Biology, I decided to go with the list of codons and the amnino acids they code for.